slacka/WoeUSB/README.md

 This project is a fork of [Congelli501's WinUSB software](http://en.congelli.eu/prog_info_winusb.html), which is not maintained since 2012, according to the official website.

 ## Installation
-Following is the instructions to install WinUSB+ if your Linux distro's packaged version is not available or too old.
+Following is the instructions to install WoeUSB if your Linux distro's packaged version is not available or too old.

-### Acquire WinUSB+'s source code
+### Acquire WoeUSB's source code
-Clone WinUSB+'s Git repository to local machine using `git clone https://github.com/slacka/WinUSBplus.git`
+Clone WoeUSB's Git repository to local machine using `git clone https://github.com/slacka/WoeUSB.git`

 NOTE: We no longer support building from source archive provided in the GitHub Releases page as the software version is not set.